wxcctechsummit/holcct2100/labslive/lab5.md

 ### Pre-requisites

 - You have successfully completed Lab 1, Lab 2 and Lab 3;
-- There is an agent logged in to the Agent desktop;
+- Agent account to login to agent desktop.
-- You have the supervisor's login credentials;
+- Supervisor account to login to Management Portal.

 # Lab Section